Legal Support

 Birmingham Branch – The Refugee and Migrant Centre, Second Floor, Chamberlain Building, 36 Frederick Street, Birmingham, B1 3HN

-If you need help, you can attend one of RMC’s three offices where our open drop-in service runs on Monday, Tuesday, Thursday and Friday mornings between 9am-1pm.
-Regular appointments are booked on a first-come, first-served basis but emergencies are prioritised.
-Alternatively, service users can contact our new Regional Telephone Service (NOT AN ADVICE LINE) number on 0800 0663 444 for an update on existing enquiries.
+If you need help, you can attend one of RMC’s three offices where our open drop-in service runs.
+Opening times: Monday, Tuesday, Thursday & Friday 9:00am – 1:00pm – Drop-in service (Regular appointments are booked on a first-come, first-served basis but emergencies are prioritised).

-Brushstrokes is regulated by the Office of the Immigration Commissioner (OISC) and our registered Advisor, Salman Mirza, can provide immigration advice and services up to level 3.
+Whatever your Immigration Status, Brushstrokes can provide support.
+Our work is regulated by the Immigration Advice Authority (IAA) and we can provide immigration advice and services up to level 3.

 Legal Training Videos for Women